m2mathew/drumsensei-blog/src/pages/landing-the-gig/index.md

 #### Thursday, November 19

 * Found out about a position with [Call-Em-All](https://www.call-em-all.com/) in Frisco, TX from Gautum.
 I met him through Chirag on Twitter (later in person at a meetup).
-He pointed me to a great site called [LaunchDFW.com](http://launchdfw.com/), which I had been watching every day, but somehow missed this position!
+He pointed me to a great site called LaunchDFW (launchdfw dot com), which I had been watching every day, but somehow missed this position!
 * The company makes it easy to send out automated phone calls and text messages as a broadcast.
 [Go try it for free!](https://www.call-em-all.com/freetrial) You might find it useful!

 #### Tuesday, November 24